nikpalyi/match-time-converter-app/README.md

 ### Next steps TODO:
 - error handling with own error codes and own exception handler
 - logging, @Sl4j(preffered) or Log4j
-- create a version with DI, so Mockito can be used
+- create a version with DI (@Inject?), so Mockito can be used
-- create another version with Spring, using DP like Factory pattern
+- create another version with Spring, using DPs like Factory pattern
-- lombok and apacha StringUtils for more sintactic sugar
+- lombok and apache StringUtils for more sintactic sugar
 - try it with different Spring projects